maximusmaxy/JoJoban-Training-Mode-Menu/README.md

 The opponent will automatically turn their stand on or off.
 This can be used to practice stand break combos quicker.
 To refill your opponent stand gauge press Medium Kick while the menu is open.

+## Reversal

+The opponent will perform a move on the first available frame out of hitstun/blockstun or after teching/pushblocking.
+The current implementation doesn't work with buffered inputs but will allow the following:

+- A, B, C, S, A+B+C (Roll)
+- Replay Recorded inputs
+- Replay inputs from inputs.txt

+Any empty inputs from the start of recordings will be removed to start performing the action on the first frame.

+## Throw Tech

+The opponent will automatically tech all throws.

 ## Record/Replay

 Record your inputs and play them back.
 The default keys are set to medium kick and heavy kick but can be rebound in the menu.
 If you hold down the replay button it will be set to loop.
+If the menu option is set to replay P2, player 1's inputs will be translated to player 2.
+This can be used to record player 2's inputs without rebinding or using a separate control scheme.

-To record your opponents inputs you will need to set player 2's controls and record them manually.
-Alternatively you could use the following feature to play back inputs.
+Alternatively to recording/replaying you could use the following feature to play back inputs.

 # Input playback